AI Agent Index

 How does pricing compare between Lever vs Ashby?

-Lever uses a custom model, starting at $333 per month.
+Lever uses a custom model.
 Ashby uses a subscription model, starting at $400 per month.

 View full Lever profile